 The Senior Project is a distinctive feature of the LifeTrack Program.
 It is the culmination of the skills you have learned here.
 LifeTrack not only invigorates your love of learning but teaches you how to truly go in depth on a subject.
 The project is designed by you and includes research, analysis, and synthesis of a particular subject.
 It is the final step in completing your undergraduate degree.

 The Senior Project may be done for professional enhancement, development of personal interests, academic preparation for graduate school or a combination of these goals.

 To create a Senior Project you will coordinate with a Senior Project Advisory Committee, comprised of faculty and advisors.
 Students are encouraged to come to the campus for the Senior Project Planning Meeting, but planning can also be conducted by a conference call.

 Once completed, the Senior Project will earn 6 credit hours towards the 30 semester hours required to fulfill UA residence requirement.
 Students are required to complete the 3 hour Research Writing contract prior to beginning their senior project.

 You may be able to earn undergraduate credit for prior learning experiences, which are judged to be of college level and can be evaluated by UA faculty.
 The process involves the student's development of an academic portfolio.

 No more than 30 hours of a student's curriculum may be earned through prior learning portfolio assessment credit.

-Request for prior learning credit may not be submitted until students have attended a seminar and have been admitted into the LifeTrack Program.
+Request for prior learning credit may not be submitted until students have completed 12 graded UA hours.